Sh4ngTsung/lockit/README.md

 # Lockit
 A tool for AES encryption/decryption in GCM mode, secure file deletion by overwriting with random data, and secure wiping of encryption keys from memory.

-This tool provides file encryption and decryption using AES (Advanced Encryption Standard) in GCM (Galois/Counter Mode).
-It also supports secure file deletion by overwriting files with random data multiple times before removing them.
-Additionally, it securely wipes encryption/decryption keys from memory after usage.
+High security for files, with secure deletion achieved by overwriting data with random patterns multiple times before removal.
+Encryption and decryption keys are also securely wiped from memory after use, preventing unauthorized access.

 ## Features